wleea/HospitalRules/README.md

 ## Hospital Rules 2

 A C++ (.cpp) game, Hospital Rules 1 sequel. text game, 10% complete.
-There's an element of horror.
+There are some elements of horror.

 ### ** But why don't you update!!
 From summer vacation to winter vacation is it!!! **